1 in 3 Americans Don’t Know That a Gender Wage Gap Exists, Survey Says

 Plus, at a time when nearly half of U.S. kids live in or near poverty — and nearly half of adults say they don’t have enough money to cover a $400 emergency expense – closing the pay gap could bring more security to a lot of people.
 It would lift approximately 3 million families out of poverty.

 Here’s the good news: When people learn that women are paid less than men, nearly three-quarters think it’s unfair.
 And a majority correctly say that sexism and unconscious bias are at the root of the problem, while just 5% attribute it to tired notions about women working less hard or being less educated than men.
-(In fact, the
+(In fact, the pay gap is wider for women with the most education.)
+In other words, people are putting their finger on something vital:' laws are critical, but they are not enough to solve this problem.

 We also need systemic and cultural change, and that starts with the people who have the most power to address pay inequity: employers.'
 Many reasons that women are paid less come down to workplace issues.
 Rampant sexual harassment deters women from entering or staying in male-dominated fields with better pay.
 Women are promoted at lower rates than men, even when they have comparable experience and education.
 They have less access to mentors and sponsors.
 They are penalized at work for making their families a priority, while also being expected to handle the vast majority of child and elder care.